ACB TRIP | Top #3 ACB Trip reasons and its protection settings

 Top three reasons due to which the circuit breaker keeps on tripping

-The most common reason for the tripping of a circuit breaker is the short circuit.
-This short circuit condition is more hazardous than the overload condition due to which a circuit breaker trip.
+- The most common reason for the tripping of a circuit breaker is the short circuit.
+This short circuit condition is more hazardous than the overload condition due to which a circuit breaker trips.
 A short circuit occurs when a neutral wire and a hot wire are in contact and in this state a huge amount of current is allowed to flow throughout the wires and more heat is produced due to the extensive flow of current.
-This condition results in the fire in the wire and the whole wiring can catch the wire in this condition which can result in serious impacts.
-The reason behind the short-circuiting is faulty wiring and the loss connections in the wiring.
+This condition results in a fire in the wire and the whole wiring can catch the wire in this condition which can result in serious impacts.
+The reason behind the short-circuiting is faulty wiring and the loss of connections in the wiring.

-Each circuit has its own parameters for electrical flow.
+- Each circuit has its own parameters for electrical flow.
 When the circuit is imposed to input greater than its original capacity then the overloading of the circuit occurs.
-If a light bulb has a rating of 5A and it is exposed to a current of 8A the bulb will be overheated and the overloading will occur which can result in the damaged appliance.
-Similarly, if a circuit is provided the input greater than its rating the circuit will be overloaded.
+If a light bulb has a rating of 5A and is exposed to a current of 8A the bulb will be overheated and overloading will occur which can result in the damaged appliance.
+Similarly, if a circuit is provided an input greater than its rating the circuit will be overloaded.
 Overloading of the circuit can trip the circuit breaker constantly if the issue is not fixed.

 Ground Fault Surge:

-Ground fault surge occurs when a hot wire is a contact with a ground wire due to any reason such as removed covering or insulation of the wire or faulty connection of the wire.
-When there is ground fault surge a huge amount of electricity starts flowing in the wires and circuit which can result in overheating of the wires and circuit.
+- Ground fault surge occurs when a hot wire is a contact with a ground wire due to any reason such as removed covering or insulation of the wire or faulty connection of the wire.
+When there is a ground fault surge a huge amount of electricity starts flowing in the wires and circuit which can result in overheating of the wires and circuit.
 The constant ground fault surge present in the circuit will trip the circuit again and again.

-ACB Protection Settings:
+ACB Protection Settings

 The protection settings for a circuit which should be known are as follows: